 Exemptions From Permit Fees and/or Cal Code

 To request a permit fee or Cal Code exemption, please complete the Exemption Certification for Community Events.
-The completed application may be submitted by email or fax to the Division Community Event Coordinator at email@example.com at least 30 days before the event start.
-Within 10 calendar days, the Division will contact you and advise if you meet the exemption requirements.
+The completed application may be submitted by email or fax to the Division Community Event Coordinator at firstname.lastname@example.org at least 30 days before start of the event.
+Within 10 calendar days, the coordinator will contact you and advise if you meet the exemption requirements.

 Expedited Processing Fee

 Due to the time required to process and review a community event application, all applicants are encourage to submit their applications at least 30 days prior to the start of the event.
 Any application submitted less than 14 calendar days prior to the start of the event (including those requesting a fee exemption) will be subject to an additional expedited processing fee equal to the greater of $50.00 or 25% of the permit fee.
-A fee exempt applicant will be assessed an expedited processing fee if the exemption application is submitted less than14 calendar days prior to the start of the event.

 Resources and Additional Information